magomimmo/modern-cljs/doc/tutorial-02.md

 Elapsed time: 17.949 sec
 ```

-The command informs you that an [`nrepl server`][8] has been started
+The command output informs you that [`nrepl server`][8] has been
-on the local host at a port number 64719 (your port number will be
+started on the local host at a port number 64719 (your port number
-different).
-If your editor supports `nrepl` you are going to use that
+will be different).
+If your editor supports `nrepl` you are going to
-information to connect to the now running `nrepl server` with an
+use that information to connect to the now running `nrepl server` with
-`nrepl client`.
+an `nrepl client`.

-At the moment we'll be happy enough to be able tu run `cljs-repl` from
+At the moment we're happy enough to be able to run `cljs-repl` from a
-a second terminal by first launch the predefined `repl` task included
+second terminal by first launch the predefined `repl` task included
-with `boot` by passing it the `-c` (i.e. client) option:
+with `boot` and passing it the `-c` (i.e. client) option:

 ```bash
 # in a new terminal